Magnetization curves of deposited finite spin chains: Relevant scales

+This criterion should hold true regardless of the specific structure of the spin cluster, as it is derived only from general parameters.
+It is consistent with our observations for the spin trimer and spin triangle as discussed above.

-The curves are affected by the coupling to the substrate in a similar way to those of the trimer chain with the crossing fields decreasing for stronger couplings.
+Finally, after our consideration of the scales in the problem, we return to the chain-like impurities.
+We extend our original trimer chain to four and five spins as also experimentally investigated in Ref.~\onlinecite{CFJ:PRL08}.
+Figure \ref{tetramer} shows the magnetization curves of a tetramer chain for various couplings to the substrate.
+As one might expect from the above considerations, the curves are affected by the coupling to the substrate in a similar way to those of the trimer chain with the crossing fields decreasing for stronger couplings.
 In the strong coupling regime the tetramer chain then shows the same magnetization curve and crossing field as the free trimer.
 Analogously the magnetization curve and crossing fields of the pentamer chain, as depicted in \figref{pentamer}, coincide with those of the free tetramer in the strong coupling limit.

-Unlike the other figures, Figures \ref{tetramer} and \ref{pentamer} include vertical lines which confine areas of (practically) constant magnetization for the free and the strongly coupled chains at a now very low temperature of $T \approx 6 \cdot 10^{-8}\ W/k_B \approx 6.92 \cdot 10^{-4}$~K. For those areas an arrow indicates whether the magnetization is increased (green arrow) or decreased (red arrow) due to the coupling to the substrate.
-For the tetramer chain with its ground state spin of $S=0$ the screening leads to an increased magnetization at (and thus a responce to) small magnetic fields.
-In contrast the magnetization for the pentamer chain with its ground state spin of $S=1/2$ is decreased at small magnetic fields and thus will not respond to small magnetic fields in the strong coupling regime.
+Unlike the other figures, Figures \ref{tetramer} and \ref{pentamer} include vertical lines which confine field intervals of (practically) constant magnetization for the free and the strongly coupled chains at a now very low temperature of $T \approx 6 \cdot 10^{-8}\ W/k_B \approx 6.92 \cdot 10^{-4}$~K. For those interval-ls an arrow indicates whether the magnetization is increased (green arrow up) or decreased (red arrow down) due to the coupling to the substrate.
+For the tetramer chain with its ground state spin of $S=0$ the screening leads to an increased magnetization at (and thus a response to) small magnetic fields.
+In contrast, the magnetization for the pentamer chain with its ground state spin of $S=1/2$ is decreased at small magnetic fields and thus will not respond to small magnetic fields in the strong coupling regime.
+As would be expected for both the tetramer and the pentamer chain after considering the scales of the problem as done above, the strong coupling regime is only reached for $J_A \gg 0.2$~eV.